tedkim97/tedkim97.github.io/about.md

 I am currently a software engineer at McDonalds.
 I completed undergrad at the University of Chicago with a bachelors of arts in economics and computer science with a specialization in machine learning.

-Outside of work, I'm interested in machine learning for increased automation capabilities, silly visualizations, and understanding media through data science techniques.

-If you're interested, you can check out my [Github](https://github.com/tedkim97) or [Linkedin](https://www.linkedin.com/in/ted-kim/).
+My CS interests are in machine learning for increased automation capabilities, software documentation and reproducibility, silly visualizations, and understanding media through data science techniques.
+Check out my [Github](https://github.com/tedkim97) or [Linkedin](https://www.linkedin.com/in/ted-kim/).

 # About this Site
-This is my dual blog-portfolio site that I update in my free time.
-This contains complete aspects of my side projects, notes and write-ups from my past activities, work, and research.
-Minimal javascript (except for occasional latex, d3, imgur linking, and google analytics).
+This is a combo of a side-project/educational/opinion blog that I update in my free time.
+This might include side projects, notes and write-ups from my past activities, work, and research.
+Minimal javascript (except for latex, d3, imgur linking, and google analytics when needed).

-I try to not upload content that already exists (ex: numpy tips, how to run a linear regression) unless I can add value to it.
 I write these posts for completeness - meaning that their might be redundancies depending on your expertise.
-The "Technical Content" and "Hobbies" post tend to overlap because some of these projects tend to be my hobbies!

 If you have a really large monitor, I recommend keeping your window at half width.